tjensen42/42-minishell/README.md

 # 42-minishell

-The objective of this project is to create a simple shell, like an own little bash.
+The objective of this project is to create a simple shell, like an own little bash.<br>
 It is the first group project in the 42 core curriculum.

 ## Project specifications